Gyms, Health & Fitness

 • Allowing them to ask questions gives you indication as to where they’re at; what they desire most, what interests them, their focal points

-• This allows you to leverage these talking points to sell the service e.g., if the prospect asks about personal trainers and they’ve told you they want to bulk up, you can personalise their recommendation to the most qualified staff member
+• This allows you to leverage talking points to sell the service e.g., if the prospect asks about personal trainers and they’ve told you they want to bulk up, you can personalise their recommendation to the most qualified staff member

 • Offer flexible memberships and pricing (even a monthly one) as this is contrary to most gyms but shows you’re not trying to keep them on regardless of whether they stick to workouts